Kiran7007/Interview-Preparation/README.md

     HandlerThread is a Handy class to start a thread that has a Looper.

 -   **What is a Looper?** <br/>
     A Looper is a class used to loop through the Message Queue attached to the Thread.
 Any thread consists of only one looper.
 You can access message queue of current thread by using **Looper.myQueue()**.

     By default, a thread halts when the execution completes.
 But, for Example, if we take Android's Main thread, it should not halt upon execution.

     Normally thread cannot be reused once its job is completed.
-But thread with Looper is kept alive until you call quit method so you don’t need to create a new instance each time you want to run a job in background.

-    Rather it should loop through the runnables(Messages) that its assigned in order to work properly.
+But thread with Looper is kept alive until you call quit method so you don’t need to create a new instance each time you want to run a job in background. ther it should loop through the runnables(Messages) that its assigned in order to work properly.
 For more info, refer to this [link](https://stackoverflow.com/a/34522758/3424919).

 -   **What is a Message Queue?** <br/>
     MessageQueue is a queue that has list of messages which should be processed.
 Android maintains a MessageQueue on the main thread.